MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/Update-MgBetaOrganization.md

 Update the properties of the currently authenticated organization.
 In this case, organization is defined as a collection of exactly one record, and so its ID must be specified in the request.
 The ID is also known as the tenantId of the organization.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Update-MgOrganization](/powershell/module/Microsoft.Graph.Identity.DirectoryManagement/Update-MgOrganization?view=graph-powershell-1.0)

 ## SYNTAX